Rotation numbers of perturbations of smooth dynamics: Introduction

 \subsection{Structure of the paper}

-In \cref{s.domsplitdef} we state our results on perturbative differentiable dynamics.
-In \cref{s.rotmorphism.modelock}, we define precisely rotation numbers for paths of skew-products, we give some of its properties and we explain a corresponding notion of mode-locking.
-In \cref{s.varyingbundles}, we extend those results to 2-dimensional bundles of dominated splittings.
-In \cref{s.mainth} we use the rotation numbers to prove the main results \cref{t.cocyclewithsimpleLyap,t.growuptheorem,t.projstructstab}.

-For completeness, in \cref{s.restofproofs} we give through classical arguments the proofs of $C^0$-dichotomies which we conjecture to hold in all regularities.
-Finally in \cref{a.avilakrikorian} we recall how Avila and Krikorian built a 'variation of the rotation number' for $\SL(2,\RR)$-cocycles, and we notice that it coincides with ours up to a factor $-2$.
+\cref{s.domsplitdef} states our results on perturbative differentiable dynamics. \cref{s.rotmorphism.modelock} defines precisely rotation numbers for paths of skew-products and gives some of its properties. \cref{s.varyingbundles} extends those results to 2-dimensional bundles of dominated splittings.
+We use it in \cref{s.mainth} to prove the main results on linear cocycles. \cref{s.restofproofs} is there for the sake of completeness and essentially contains short proofs of the $C^0$-versions of the conjectures in this paper. \cref{a.avilakrikorian} recalls how Avila and Krikorian built a 'variation of the rotation number' for $\SL(2,\RR)$-cocycles, we notice that it coincides with ours up to a factor $-2$.